malinkytta/eatsplorer/README.md

 The following hygiene requirements should be met regardless of the grade level:
 - Responsive (mobile-first, of course)
 - Version-controlled (with clear, descriptive commit messages from all group members)
-- All code should be written by yourselves, and unused code should be cleaned up (meaning, you should create an entirely new, empty app and code it from scratch, not just modify one of my examples!)
+- All code should be written by yourselves, and unused code should be cleaned up
 - Properly indented and commented source code (you should easily be able to understand each other's code)
 - Deployed to Netlify (or Firebase Hosting as an alternative)